ashmanix/obs-plugin-countdown/README.md

 This plugin is designed to allow you to use a text source in OBS to show a countdown timer that updates in real time.
 It is designed using the OBS C/C++ API and is therefore a native plugin.

+This plugin is designed to be used with `OBS version 28` and above.

 ## Usage
 For usage instruction please refer to the [Wiki](https://github.com/ashmanix/obs-plugin-countdown/wiki).